XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Conclusion

 \section{Conclusion}

 This study presents a novel Text-to-SQL framework, XiYan-SQL, which focuses on generating high-quality and diverse candidate SQL queries, effectively selecting the best among them.
 Specifically, we introduce a Schema Filter module that employs multi-path retrieval and iterative selection to obtain multiple high-quality schemas.
-Then, we leverage the proposed multi-task and multi-format fine-tuning strategy to develop a variety of SQL generators, each with distinct advantages, enabling the generation of high-quality and diverse SQL candidates.
-Finally, we employ a selection model enhanced by a strategy based on model attention to identify the optimal SQL.
+Then, we leverage the proposed multi-task and multi-format fine-tuning strategy to develop a variety of SQL generators, each with distinct advantages, enabling the generation of high-quality and diverse SQL candidates, which we demonstrate is crucial for solving complex queries where a single generation style may fail.
+Finally, we propose an integrated selection module where a candidate reorganization strategy works in concert with a fine-tuned model to identify the optimal SQL.
 XiYan-SQL framework achieves SOTA performance on the well-known Text-to-SQL benchmarks, including BIRD and Spider.

-There are numerous opportunities for future research on the XiYan-SQL framework.
-Although the multiple fine-tuned models constructed by this method effectively alleviates the issue of candidate diversity present in traditional fine-tuning approaches, the inherent constraints mean that the diversity it can achieve is still limited.
-Therefore, we also introduce a generation method based on in-context learning.
-In the future, we plan to enhance the cognitive capabilities of the fine-tuned models by incorporating additional fine-tuning strategies, thereby further addressing this issue.
-Moreover, we are currently investigating the integration of a broader range of tasks into an all-in-one SQL model, with the aim of expanding the XiYan-SQL model to encompass more relevant scenarios beyond SQL generation.
+Our work highlights the power of an ensemble approach that synergizes the strengths of both specialized fine-tuned models and large-scale ICL models.
+This combination effectively mitigates the diversity limitations inherent in any single generation method.
+Looking forward, our framework offers several exciting avenues for future research.
+We plan to enhance the intrinsic reasoning capabilities of our specialized models, potentially by integrating more sophisticated fine-tuning strategies like self-reflection or constitutional AI principles.
+Furthermore, we aim to expand the scope of XiYan-SQL beyond pure generation, exploring its potential as a unified ``all-in-one" model capable of handling a broader range of SQL-related tasks such as schema linking and query optimization.